learn-co-curriculum/objc-PushupProtocols/README.md

 - There are a couple of errors that the fellow programmer has left in the program that you may want to deal with along the way that have nothing to do with custom delegate / protocols.
 However, none of them are required to be fixed to make the program work under "ideal" conditions.

 - Also, don't forget to take a look at how the methods to get the statistics work!
 While we won't lecture on KVC Collection Operators, they can be quite a nice quick win!
-<a href='https://learn.co/lessons/objc-PushupProtocols' data-visibility='hidden'>View this lesson on Learn.co</a>
+<p data-visibility='hidden'>View <a href='https://learn.co/lessons/objc-PushupProtocols' title='Pushup Protocols'>Pushup Protocols</a> on Learn.co and start learning to code for free.</p>